sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Paintable Gabor Noise no longer appears under 'Adjustments' and has been moved to Procedurals/Custom/Gabor/

+######FBM+
+FBM+ now uses a different algorithm, giving more predicatable results with less overall 'flowing' of features across the surface when changing sliders

 ######Custom Object Normal

 Custom Obect Normal has been renamed to Custom Surface Normal to be in line wit Maris Vocabulary.

-######FBM+
-FBM+ now uses a different algorithm, giving more predicatable results with less overall 'flowing' of features across the surface when changing sliders
+######Faloff Map

+The 'Falloff Map' Node has been removed since it no longer serves any purpose.

 ###Tools: